Land & Property Services (LPS) holds three registries:

 The Registry of Deeds system does not guarantee that any document is valid or has any legal effect.

-The compulsory first registration programme will lead to the phasing out of the Registry of Deeds.
+Compulsory first registration will phase out the Registry of Deeds.

 Statutory Charges Register

-This Registry provides purchasers of land with an easy method of checking whether a property is affected by certain statutory restrictions.
+This Registry gives buyers a method of checking if property is affected by certain statutory restrictions.